-Summary of the safety profileThe safety of Perjeta has been evaluated in more than 1,400 patients either in the pivotal trial CLEOPATRA or in phase I and II trials conducted in patients with various malignancies and predominantly treated with Perjeta in combination with other antineoplastic agents.
-In the pivotal clinical trial CLEOPATRA, 407 patients received at least one dose of Perjeta in combination with trastuzumab and docetaxel.
-The most common adverse drug reactions (ADRs) (> 50%) were diarrhoea, alopecia and neutropenia.
+Summary of the safety profileThe safety of Perjeta has been evaluated in more than 1,400 patients either in the pivotal trial CLEOPATRA or in phase I and phase II trials conducted in patients with various malignancies and predominantly treated with Perjeta in combination with other antineoplastic agents.
+In the pivotal clinical trial CLEOPATRA, 408 patients received at least one dose of Perjeta in combination with trastuzumab and docetaxel.
+The most common adverse drug reactions (ADRs) (≥ 50%) were diarrhoea, alopecia and neutropenia.
 The most common NCI-CTCAE (version 3) Grade 3-4 ADRs (> 10%) were neutropenia, febrile neutropenia and leucopenia, and the most common serious adverse events were febrile neutropenia, neutropenia and diarrhoea.
 Treatment-related deaths occurred in 1.2% of patients in the Perjeta-treated group and 1.5% of patients in the placebo-treated group and were mainly due to febrile neutropenia and/or infection.
-After 1 year of additional follow-up, left ventricular dysfunction occurred at a frequency of <10% in the pivotal clinical trial CLEOPATRA (5.4% in the Perjeta-treated group and 8.6% in the placebo-treated group, including symptomatic left ventricular systolic dysfunction in 1.2% in the Perjeta-treated group and 3.3% of patients in the placebo-treated group).

 Table 1 Summary of ADRs from the pivotal clinical trial CLEOPATRA